thisisagile/easy/README.md

       static readonly ChangePassword = new UseCase(Scope.Auth, "Change password");
     }

 The class `UseCase` has five items, such as `UseCase.Main` or `UseCase.ChangePassword`.
-The constructor has an additional property `scope`, which the `Enum` class does not have, but it calls on the constructor of its superclass to actal make it work.
-All instance of enumerables have a property `id`, which is used to store the enums, when used as property on entities, or for comparison.
+The constructor has an additional property `scope`, which the `Enum` class does not have, but it calls on the constructor of its superclass to actual make it work.
+All instances of `Enum` have a property `id`, which is used to store the enums, when used as property on entities, or for comparison.

 # Validation
 All **easy** microservices evolve around their part of the total business domain you are implementing.
-Quite usually, in it's domain layer, a microservice contains an *aggregate*.
+Quite usually, in its domain layer, a microservice contains an *aggregate*.
 In domain-driven design an aggregate maps to a part of the domain that is persisted together.
 In a relational database, this is usually guarded with a transaction.
 In a document database, such as MongoDB, this is more often a single serialized `Json` object.

 To assure that such an aggregate is valid, when persisted, it is validated, usually starting from the *aggregate root*.
 In most cases, the aggregate root is the entity that is also the resource that requests are about, and in most often it is also the name of the microservice itself.